-LimeLight by Alcone Enduring Lip Colors are essentially liquid lipsticks.
-They are available in 8 permanent shades as well as 3 limited edition ones.
+LimeLight Enduring Lip Colors are essentially liquid lipsticks.
+They are available in 11 shades, of which I own 10 as you’ll see below.
 All but one color, Wedding Cake, are matte and they have a pleasant, sweet scent.
 They aim to provide opaque, high pigment color with long wear.
-The permanent colors are $20 and the limited edition Lottie ones are $22.
+They retail for $20 each.

 Creme Brulee This is likely the most popular, user-friendly shade.
 It’s a non-threatening, warm pink that makes a lovely everyday or bridal shade.
 It’s also an ideal one to mix with other colors too.